zamirka/GoWebApplication/README.md

 # GoWebApplication
-A simple framework for creating we applicayions with Go
+A simple framework for creating web applications with Go